 Quantum Energy in Medicine

+Light therapies work via the absorption of quantum energy.
 Quantum energy refers to the discrete packets of energy carried by photons, the fundamental particles of light.
-Each wavelength of light within the electromagnetic spectrum carries a specific discrete amount of quantum energy.

 Biology from First Principles

-- The biological effects of light are due to each photon's quantum energy.
+- The biological effects of light are due to each photon's quantum energy, which is quantified by its wavelength.

 - Quantum energy interacts with biological cells at a fundamental level, helping them generate cellular fuel, communicate, and repair damage.